chenwardT/lol_stats2/README.md

 You may also configure your SECRET_KEY and RIOT_API_KEY environment variables via "postactivate" and "predeactivate" scripts.

+###Database Caveat

+Django does not create an index for the matches app's `ParticipantTimeline` model's `participant` field despite `db_index=True` being set.

+To account for this, the following will create the proper index in Postgres:

+     CREATE INDEX matches_participanttimeline_idx
+      ON matches_participanttimeline
+      USING btree
+      (participant_id);

 ##Celery

 Celery is configured to use a locally hosted AMQP broker with a Redis result backend.